idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 The HT9 cladding Young's modulus and Poisson's ratio are based on correlations from [!cite](lanl_handbook).
 The HT9 thermal expansion coefficient is provided in [!cite](leibowitz).

-## Description of the SAM Thermal-Hydraulic Model id=sec:sam
+## Description of the SAM Thermal-Hydraulic Model id=sam

 A single channel model is used for this analysis, for which the inlet temperature and outlet pressure are imposed as boundary conditions.
 The mass flow rate and sodium velocity are dependent upon the orifice type.
-Currently, orifices are only defined for the active core region, as shown in [fig:orifice_map].
+Currently, orifices are only defined for the active core region, as shown in [orifice_map].
 SAM relies on a 1D single-phase flow model.
 The governing equations are documented in Section 2.1 of the SAM theory manual [!cite](SAMTheoryManual).
 The wall surface temperature $T_{wall}$, provided by the BISON calculation, is used in the conjugate heat transfer model at the clad surface.